Magenic/MAQS/docs/MAQS_7/UpgradingFromMAQS6ToMAQS7.md

 <PackageReference Include="Selenium.WebDriver.IEDriver" Version="#.#.#.#" />
 ```

+*___To assure you are using the WebDriverManager provided drivers, it is recommended that you completely delete your bin folder after upgrading.
+This is because old web drivers from a previous build may have been left behind.___

 ## Move to Selenium 4
 Selenium 4 has numerous updates, full details can be found here:
 https://github.com/SeleniumHQ/selenium/blob/trunk/dotnet/CHANGELOG